closemarketing/debug-mo-translations/readme.txt

 Only shows the debug info if you're logged in in the footer.

+You'll have a info of all plugins loaded, textdomain used, if file is found and then the path where is the function of theme or plugin loaded.
+You can see the screenshots.

 == Installation ==

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.